ealbanca/ToDoList/README.md

 # Overview - To Do List

-This is a to-do list program developed using JS, HTML, and CSS.
-This program provides the user three main functions: add a task, mark it as completed, and remove it.
+This to-do list program was developed using JS, HTML, and CSS.
+This program allows the user to manage a list of tasks: add them, mark them as completed, and remove them.
 This program keeps the list of tasks stored using local storage.
-This program has 4 main functions: addTask, removeTask, saveList, and loadList.

 Here is a short video explaining how the To Do List program works, uploaded on YouTube